comit-network/comit-rs/README.md

 This repository is a cargo workspace:

 - `cnd`: implementation of the comit-network daemon
+- `nectar`: implementation of a simple automated trader for demo purposes
+- `comit-lib`: shared library used by `cnd` and `nectar` for swap execution

 `cnd` is [released](https://github.com/comit-network/comit-rs/releases) as binary.

 ## Setup build environment

 All you need is ~love~ rust: `curl https://sh.rustup.rs -sSf | sh`

+For building nectar you might have to install open ssl dependencies: `sudo apt-get install libssl-dev`

 ## Build & Run